jladdjr/jladdjr.github.io/_posts/2020-12-27-just-wanted-to-say-hello.md

 I think one other thing that I keep thinking but haven't written yet is that I've really loved this whole process of doing steno practice and then coming over here to jot down a few thoughts even though there really isn't a ton of material here yet.
 It's already been just a really fun journey and I'm still totally in love with steno after putting in a ton of practice and still being a bit pokey with it.

 Anyways... like I said, I just wanted to say hello... and that everything here is written in full steno glory... and that it's been more fun than you'd believe... and that it's a lot of fun to send this off into the void.
-Have you tried stenoing?
-It's worth a shot, and more fun than you'd believe : )